schlagmichdoch/PairDrop/docs/host-your-own.md

 # Deployment Notes
 The easiest way to get PairDrop up and running is by using Docker.

+> <b>TURN server for Internet Transfer</b>
+>
+> Beware that you have to host your own TURN server in order to enable transfers between different networks.
+>
+> You can follow [this guide](https://gabrieltanner.org/blog/turn-server/) to either install coturn directly on your system (Step 1) or deploy it via docker-compose (Step 5).

 ## Deployment with Docker

 ### Docker Image from Docker Hub